Last Updated: Dec 5, 2019

 The law – known as Act 112 of 2018 – requires entities performing a diagnostic imaging service to directly notify the patient or patient’s designee when, in the judgment of the entity performing the test, a significant abnormality may exist.

 Although Act 112 took effect on Dec.
 23, 2018, the Pa.
 Department of Health (DOH) delayed enforcement of the law for one year to allow time for facilities to develop policies to address the new law.
-Enforcement will begin on Dec.
+Enforcement began on Dec.
 23, 2019.